mikeizbicki/programmer-english/README.md

 By recognizing these features you can better identify "true programmers", and by adopting these features into your own language use you can be perceived by others to be a "true programmer".
 -->
+It is similar in spirit to the [jargon file](http://www.catb.org/~esr/jargon/html/index.html), but more modern.

 This document covers: